Mubadala GE Capital says to sell most assets to Chicago's Midcap Finco

 It did not disclose the deal’s value and said the final price could change.

-The transaction, which is payable in cash, is subject to conditions and may be canceled under certain circumstances, the statement added.
+The transaction, which is payable in cash, is subject to conditions and may be cancelled under certain circumstances, the statement added.
+(Reporting by Hadeel Al Sayegh; Editing by Greg Mahlich)